Sidebar Site Navigation

-A minimum of fifty percent of the students' four year program must be in non-business coursework.
+A minimum of 60 hours of the students' four year program must be in non-business coursework.
 Up to nine hours of economics may be included in the non-business component.

 College of Business degree candidates must earn a minimum of 120 semester hours depending on major including:

 I. University Studies Requirements: